getsamis/ML-Classification/README.md

 - Three Classification Machine Learning models using the CART algorithm.

-- One Clustering Model with K-means for the UCI wine dataset.
+- One Clustering Model with K-means with silhouette score.

 - Data cleaning, processing and visualization.